How are laws changing for asylum seekers?

 This page provides time-sensitive updates for asylum seekers about: asylum, work permits, social security numbers, immigration court, TPS, CBP One, CHNV, detention, ICE, SIJS, birthright citizenship, self-deportation, and travel.
 The most recent changes are marked NEW or UPDATED below.

-• If you have won asylum, your asylee status is still valid, and you can apply for permanent residence (Form I-485).
-Previously, USCIS had stopped processing permanent residence applications for people who had won asylum, but they have restarted processing them again.
+• Permanent residence.
+If you have won asylum, your asylee status is still valid, and you can apply for permanent residence (Form I-485).
+Previously, USCIS had stopped processing permanent residence applications for people who had won asylum, but they said they have restarted processing them again.

 • The U.S. government has announced a new fee of $550 to apply for a first work permit as an asylum seeker.
 (Before, there was no fee.)
 The fee to renew an asylum-based work permit increased by $275.
 If you are renewing your work permit online, it now costs a total of $745.
 If you are renewing your work permit by mail, it now costs a total of $795.
 Learn more here.

 • If you have a work permit based on a pending asylum application, your work permit is still valid.
-You can still renew your work permit before it expires.
+You can still renew your work permit before it expires, and your work permit will be extended for 540 days after the expiration date.

 • If you applied for asylum and you do not have a work permit yet, you can still apply for a work permit 150 days after the government receives your asylum application.